jlappano/AppalachianTrailblazer/README.md

 ![Alt text](/app/assets/images/screenshots/startview.png)

-Once the player decides to begin the game the router triggers the creation of a CharacterCreateView.
+Once the player decides to begin the game the router triggers the creation of a Character Create View.
 Once the player fills in a Trail Name and submits the form, the startGame function is called.

       startGame: function(e) {
        e.preventDefault();